Paul92/ADA_Project/index.md

 such as Donald Trump.

-Another remark is that, according to the available data, Facebook posts are more reliable in general and blog posts.
+Another remark is that, according to the available data, Facebook posts are more reliable in general than blog posts.
 Chain emails are the worst source of information, with the highest number of lies.
 This is an interesting premise to follow in trying to determine the best source for information, but more data would be needed for a definite answer.